integreat-io/integreat/README.md

 ```
 {
   id: <string>,
-  match: {
-    action: <GET|SET|DELETE>,
-    collection: <boolean>,
-    member: <boolean>,
-    meta: <boolean>,
-    type: <string>
+  type: <string>,
-  }
+  scope: <'collection'|'member'>,
+  action: <action type>,
   options: {...}
 }
 ```

-The `match` object specifies what requests this endpoint supports, and is used to find the right endpoint for a request.
-All properties of the `match` object are optional, as is the `match` object itself.
-The match algorithm picks the endpoint that matches a request with the highest level of specificity.

-The `id` is optional, but may used to specify which endpoint to use for a request, which will bypass the matching algorithm.
+An endpoint may specify none or more of the following match properties:
+- `id`: A request may include an `endpoint` property, that will be matched against this `id`.
+For request with an endpoint id, no other matching properties will be considered
+- `type`: When set, the endpoint will only be used for requests for the specified item type
+- `scope`: May be `member` or `collection`, to specify that the endpoint should be used to request one item (member) or an entire collection of items.
+  Setting this to `member` will require an `id` property in the request.
+  Not setting this property signals an endpoint that will work for both
+- `action`: May be set to the type string of an action.
+The endpoint will match only actions of this type

+Endpoints are matched to a request by picking the matching endpoint with highest level of specificity.
+E.g., for a GET request asking for resources of type `entry`, an endpoint with `action: 'GET'` and `type: 'entry'` is picked over an endpoint matching all GET requests.

+Properties are matched in the order they are listed above, so that when two endpoints matches – e.g. one with a scope and the other with an action, the one matching with scope is picked.
+When two endpoints are equally specified with the same match properties specified, the first one is used.

+When no match properties are set, the endpoint will match any requests, as long as no other endpoints match.

-Finally, the `options` object will be passed to the adapter as part of a request.
+Unlike the match properties, the `options` property is required.
+This should be an object with properties to be passed to the adapter as part of a request.
 The props are completely adapter specific, so that each adapter can dictate what kind of information it will need, but there are a set of recommended props to use when they are relevant:

 - `uri`: A uri template, where e.g. `{id}` will be placed with the value of the parameter `id` from the request.
 For a full specification of the template